msanket9/free-python-games/README.rst

 flexibility is important.
 There is no right or wrong way to implement a new feature or behavior!
 You never know which games students will engage with best.

+Testimonials

+"I love Free Python Games because the games are fun and they're easy to understand and change.
+I like making my own games now."

+-- Luke Martin, Student

 Features
 --------